 This time of year is rich with liturgy, poetry, and words to describe the collective and individual relationship to God.
 In this class, we will look at the paradigm of a relationship with God that is assumed during the holidays and decide how we feel about it.

 Traditional Egalitarian Services — 10 a.m., Hillel Auditorium

 Rosh Hashanah Volunteering — 4:30 – 7:30 p.m., with Matt Kolbert

 Kick off the year 5779 by cooking and serving a meal at the Men’s Housing Program.
 Meet at Hillel at 4:30 p.m. to drive together, or at 4:45 p.m. at the location: 1931 Center Street in Berkeley.

 Traditional Egalitarian Kol Nidre — 6:30 p.m., Hillel Auditorium

-Traditional Egalitarian service – 10:00 a.m., Hillel Auditorium
+Traditional Egalitarian Service — 10 a.m., with Rabbi Adam Naftalin-Kelman, Hillel Auditorium

-Yom Kippur Yoga with Leah Kahn – Re-aligning into the New Year — 2 p.m., Hearst Gym Rm 228
+Yom Kippur Yoga: Re-aligning into the New Year — 2-3 p.m., with Leah Kahn, Berkeley Hillel

-Engage in a physical practice to mark the holiday and have time to yourself on the mat during this meaningful holiday.
+Engage in a physical practice to mark the holiday and have time with yourself on the mat during this meaningful holiday season.
 We will utilize the themes of re-alignment and forgiveness as inspiration for creating a spiritual experience on the mat.
 All levels welcome.
+Students only, please.

 Traditional Egalitarian Mincha – 4:30 p.m., Hillel Auditorium